mattermost/docs/source/administration/config-settings.md

 **Enable Incoming Webhooks** (`"EnableIncomingWebhooks": true`)

 Developers building integrations can create webhook URLs for channels and private groups.
-Please see http://mattermost.org/webhooks to learn about creating webhooks, view samples, and to let the community know about integrations you have built. `true`: Incoming webhooks will be allowed.
+Please see our [documentation page](http://docs.mattermost.com/developer/webhooks-incoming.html) to learn about creating webhooks, view samples, and to let the community know about integrations you have built. `true`: Incoming webhooks will be allowed.
 To manage incoming webhooks, go to **Account Settings > Integrations**.
 The webhook URLs created in Account Settings can be used by external applications to create posts in any channels or private groups that you have access to; `false`: The Integrations > Incoming Webhooks section of Account Settings is hidden and all incoming webhooks are disabled.

 Security note: By enabling this feature, users may be able to perform [phishing attacks](https://en.wikipedia.org/wiki/Phishing) by attempting to impersonate other users.
 To combat these attacks, a BOT tag appears next to all posts from a webhook.
 Enable at your own risk.